Two boys get caught up in the fun at Universal Studios Hollywood's Wizarding World of Harry Potter. Credit: JiaYing Grygiel

 The interactive wands are a must.

 Interactive wands cost $60 apiece.
-To save money, you could buy an interactive wand second-hand off eBay.
+To save money, you could buy a secondhand wand off eBay.
 But you’ll miss the experience of picking out your wand at Ollivanders.
 Use your wand to cast spells at 13 spots around Hogsmeade.
 You will have to practice your wand work to get the spell just right.
 This was easily our family’s favorite part of our whole Wizarding World experience.

 Note: If your wand gets broken, you can take it back to Ollivanders and they’ll “fix” it for free (a.k.a. replace it with a new wand).